 The Lord Howe Island Board (LHIB) has a statutory obligation to implement food safety standards on the Island.
 The Board has developed a Food Safety Program which aims to minimise the risks associated with the consumption of food sold on the Island.

 Every business selling food on the Island must notify the NSW Food Authority and may be inspected periodically by an Environmental Health Officer without notice.
-Each food business must pay an annual administration charge.
-The charge is based on the size of the business and the number of full-time equivalent food handlers.
-This charge includes one routine inspection of the food business each year.

 The Food Safety inspection ensures compliance with applicable food legislation and provides an opportunity to educate food handling staff and business proprietors on food safety.

 The introduction of good food safety practices not only reduces the risks associated with food poisoning but also promotes customer confidence, which can have a flow on effect to increased business trade.